 ‘The Two Popes’ is a biographical movie that chronicles the time that Cardinal Bergoglio (now Pope Francis) visited Pope Benedict in order to ask for permission to resign.
 The movie depicts the two men having intensely introspective debates and resolving their differences for the greater good.
 It stars the veteran actors, Jonathan Pryce and Anthony Hopkins and their performances are unsurprisingly captivating.
+Take a look at the following seven movies if you wish to see similar stories with Christianity and Catholicism as the major themes.

 7. Monsignor (1982)

 The film follows Father John Flaherty, an American priest who is sent to the Vatican when the Catholic sacerdotal state is facing financial difficulties as a result of the Second World War.
 Known for his accounting skills, Flaherty ends up involving the Vatican in black marketing operations to raise money.
-One of his controversial acts include selling thousands of cigarettes to the Mafia through illegal transactions.
-Although the movie was not received favorably by critics, it offers a rather creative premise of portraying scandal in one of the most religious places on the planet, thereby raising the stakes for immorality.
+One of his controversial acts includes selling thousands of cigarettes to the Mafia through illegal transactions.
+Although the movie was not received favorably by critics, it offers a rather creative premise of portraying scandal in one of the most religious places on the planet, thereby raising the stakes for immortality.

 6. The Last Temptation of Christ (1988)